 Hearing loss is a catch-all term to describe three major types of hearing loss: sensorineural hearing loss (SNHL), conductive hearing loss, and mixed hearing loss.
 SNHL stands as the most ubiquitous variety, and results from damage to the little hair follicles on the inner ear and nerve pathways.
 It also happens to be the type of impairment that noise-induced hearing loss (NIHL) is categorized under.
 Those suffering from this type of hearing damage report difficulty perceiving soft, high-frequency sounds.
 Unfortunately, this common type of auditory damage can’t be remedied with medication or surgery, but may be assuaged with hearing aids.
 According to the American Speech-Language-Hearing Association ASHA audiologist Paul Farrell,

-… [risk factors] include the noise conditions in which a person is exposed, how long you are exposed, biological factors, like gender, age, race/ethnicity, genetics and general health issues that can influence susceptibility to the effects of noise.
+… [risk factors] include the noise conditions in which a person is exposed, how long you are exposed, biological factors, like gender, age, race/ethnicity, genetics and general health issues that can influence susceptibility to the effects of noise.—Paul Farrell, ASHA

-How hearing loss hinders social and emotional wellbeing
+Can hearing loss hinder social and emotional wellbeing?

 From the washing machine that’s on its last legs to the construction adjacent to your building, the presence of noise is pervasive and almost impossible to avoid.
 Hearing loss isn’t automatically detrimental and many of us experience what ASHA categorizes as normal hearing loss, this is a loss range of -10 to 15dB(HL).
 Said loss comes with age and general exposure to loud sounds; it’s also a low enough degree of impairment that we skate by without realizing its impact.